thisisobate/kyverno-website/src/content/docs/policies/other/restrict-escalation-verbs-roles/restrict-escalation-verbs-roles.md

 ---
-title: "Restrict Escalation Verbs in Roles"
+title: 'Restrict Escalation Verbs in Roles'
 category: Security
 version: 1.6.0
 subject: Role, ClusterRole, RBAC
-policyType: "validate"
+policyType: 'validate'
 description: >
   The verbs `impersonate`, `bind`, and `escalate` may all potentially lead to privilege escalation and should be tightly controlled.
 This policy prevents use of these verbs in Role or ClusterRole resources.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/restrict-escalation-verbs-roles/restrict-escalation-verbs-roles.yaml" target="-blank">/other/restrict-escalation-verbs-roles/restrict-escalation-verbs-roles.yaml</a>

 ```yaml